sumanstats/Statistics/README.md

 ### PULL REQUESTS

 Improvement of the code base and efficient implementation of the algorithms are welcome.
-Send PR.

 AUTHOR
 ======